Is Your Estate Plan Arranged So Your Family Can Rest in Peace?

 The primary purpose of estate planning is to preserve your wealth and try to ensure that what you spent a lifetime achieving is transferred to the proper, designated beneficiaries at the time and in the manner you chose with minimal costs, tax burdens, and the least amount of pain and suffering.

 Nobody is immune to the complications that may arise after their loved ones pass away.
-Takes these two famous individuals as examples:
+Take these two famous individuals as examples:

 One of the richest men in the world, Howard Hughes, died in 1976 intestate, leaving his $2.5 billion estate to decades of litigation, finally closing in 2010, 34 years after his death.

 When Elvis Presley died in 1977, his estate was valued at more than $10 million.
 His estate went through probate and after taxes and fees that devoured 73% of the estate’s worth, his heirs received less than $3 million.

 The estate planning objectives that most people have can be grouped into two major categories: financial and non-financial.
 Most of us have accumulated some kind of financial wealth, that is, things that can be measured monetarily.
 We have also accumulated non-financial things, or personal possessions.
 These are items that mean a lot to us like heirlooms and family traditions.
 Both of these should be accounted for in your estate plan.

 Estate planning can be a bit daunting due to the numerous federal and state laws and potential estate and income taxes.
 It can also get confusing as many of today’s families are split and/or combined with additional members throughout the years.
 Having a professional who is well-versed in estate law can simplify the process.